 We flew to Taiwan on Cathay Pacific, change at Hong Kong.
 Cathay planes have this television that shows you where you are, the speed and height, distance yet to go and expected time of arrival; it adds to my interest during the flight.
-But they're not generally as good as Singapore Airlines.
-We were scheduled to arrive HK at 14h00 (the usual good view while landing), time for loos and a walk up and down (good to stretch the legs after a 12 hour flight), depart 15h00 Cathay Pacific CX350 (the changeover would have been a close call if the inbound flight had been late) on a 1011 Tri-Star, and arrived at Taipei Taiwan 16h25.
+But the planes and service are not generally as good as Singapore Airlines.
+We were scheduled to arrive HK at 14h00 (the usual good view while landing), just in time for loos and a walk up and down (good to stretch the legs after a 12 hour flight), depart 15h00 Cathay Pacific CX350 (the changeover would have been a close call if the inbound flight had been late) on a 1011 Tri-Star, and arrived at Taipei Taiwan 16h25.
 Very slow immigration checks, the queue we chose was slow because of a learner member of staff being taught the job, and double checking absolutely everything.
-(No visa necessary for temporary British.)
+(There's no visa necessary for temporary British.)
 [My guide book says Taiwan temperature at this time max 27, min 19, rain 7 days per month, actual temperature was warm 28 and raining heavily and windy as we landed, typhoon "Ward" was heading this way but has calmed down.
 The population of Taiwan is 20 million, the island is length 400 km, 1/5 the area of the UK.].
 It got dark just as we arrived.
 Teng was waiting for us, we changed £ 100 to NT$ 4160 [£ 1 = NT$ 42 "New Taiwan Dollar", we'll divide everything by 40 to get an approximate cost] at the airport bank.
 Airport bus number 2 (Teng bought the tickets NT$ 110 = £ 3 each), it took 45 minutes to reach downtown (we had to fasten our seat belts on the bus).
 We got off at Taipei Railway Station, then a 10 minute walk (I was glad I had my luggage in a back pack, Teng carried Joy's big case) to our hotel, the YMCA, behind the Hilton (so we are "next to the best hotel" says Teng), room 601.
 Julia was waiting in our room.
 A huge welcome bouquet of flowers was delivered, with a greeting from them!
 (They eventually took the bouquet when we left, it was still in good condition.)
 Off to a meal on the 44th floor of the new tower building 5 minutes walk away, with a view over the town.
 It was a very fishy meal (Joy eat most of it, not the jelly fish or much squid), Julia and Teng are Buddhist and eat veggie, Julia and Teng paid.
 We bought two bottles of water on the way back, NT$ 30 = 75p each for our emergency supplies if we are out walking in the heat.
-Teng had brought an email he'd got from the new mathematics secretary in Nottingham offering to fax me some voting papers for the head of department pots, all reamrably democratic.
+Teng had brought an email he'd got from the new mathematics secretary in Nottingham offering to fax me some voting papers for the head of department post, all remarkably democratic.
 Teng will email her tomorrow with the YMCA hotel's fax number.

 My new back pack bought recently from Barrie, very expensive, very good, turns into one huge back pack, or (adjust a few zips and straps) a suitcase, or (adjust some more) a shoulder bag, or (undo one long zip) a big back pack plus a small separate "day back pack", wonderful.
 It impresses all the airport people when I turn up with one rucksack and it changes miraculously into a suitcase for the aircraft hold and a small rucksac for me to carry on.